ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 gulp.task('default', ['sass']);
 ```

-Now we can run `gulp sass` task directly, this will compile our `style.scss` file and build a new `style.css` in the theme root.
+Now, run `gulp sass` task directly into the command line, this will compile `style.scss` file, and build a new `style.css` in the theme root.

-Another way to run the `sass` task, is to pass the task name as a second parameter to the `default` task, and by running `gulp`, the `sass` task will be executed.
+Another way to run the `sass` task, is to pass the task name as a second parameter to the `default` task as I did above, so by running `gulp`, the `sass` task will be executed.

+Another thing that is related to WordPress final CSS file is to include the table of content .....

 To automate the `rtl.css` file automatically, we can use [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin to auto convert LTR CSS to RTL, so we write Sass in one file then gulp will generate the `style.css` file then generate `rtl.css` file based on it.
 The second plugin is the [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the RTL file to `rtl.css` automatically.